Cointopay/BanckryptoNode/README.md

 >> Continue with deploying the front end https://github.com/Cointopay/Banckrypto if you want to make use of that

 Notes:
+- It will function as a full node copy, similar as how e.g. Ripple operates.
+The benefit is very fast and free EURx transfers via the Coinectar stack.
+Flexible blocksizing, tickMiner technology and is big data enabled.
+The backend is using MongoDB for optimal scaling.
+See a live interaction with one such node as this on banckrypto.com.
 - Server Hardening: You are responsible for server hardening/security, you are storing private keys data locally.
 Give this topic the attention it needs.
 - Tick mining: we use a proprietary mechanism to mine Banckrypto EURx dynamic blocks.
 For for the time being it is centralized, benefit is zero transaction fees.
 - For Ubuntu linux: configure /etc/systemd/system/multi-user.target.wants/tomcat9.service and either set ProtectSystem=false or add a ReadWritePaths=/path/to/wallets config line item, otherwise tomcat cannot write to the path.
 Dont forget: sudo systemctl daemon-reload ; sudo service tomcat9 restart (Make sure tomcat user has 750 access rights on entire folder structure).